 There are a couple of ways that you can get Discord for Ubuntu.
 You can take a look at both and choose the one that you’re more comfortable with.

-There isn’t anything on Discord’s download page about them, but there are a couple of dependencies that you need before you can install it on Ubuntu.
+If you decide to install via the traditional method, then there are a couple of dependencies that you need before you can install it on Ubuntu.
 It’s not a big deal.
 Open up your terminal and enter in the following command to get what you need:

 The graphical install process takes a bit longer, but it also tends to be simpler for newer Linux users.